 Rhubarb vs. Pests

 Many gardeners love rhubarb in the garden for its majestic form and bold colors.
-Some folks don't even eat it but consider it an ornamental plant.
+Some folks don't even eat its stems (which are safe for consumption) but consider it an ornamental plant.
 However, sometimes it can damaged by pests that chew small holes in the leaves, making it somewhat unsightly.
 These pests don't tend to do too much damage.
 They definitely won't affect your rhubarb harvest; even if these insects nibble on the stalks, just cut away the affected portion and enjoy your rhubarb harvest.

 Harvest Every 4-5 Weeks